-You may withdraw or transfer funds from your account(s) in any manner we permit (e.g., at an automated teller machine, in person, by mail, Internet access, automatic transfer, or telephone, as applicable).
-We may return as unpaid any check or draft drawn on a form we do not provide, and you are responsible for any loss we incur handling such a check or draft.
+You may access your account(s) in any manner we permit including, for example, in person at one of our branch offices, at an ATM or point-of-sale device, or by mail, telephone, automatic transfer, internet access or mobile application.
+We may return as unpaid any check or draft drawn on a form we do not provide, and you are responsible for any losses, expenses or fees we incur as a result of handling such a check or draft.
 We have the right to review and approve any form of power of attorney and may restrict account withdrawals or transfers.
-We are under no obligation to honor any power of attorney which we reasonably conclude is invalid or unreliable or has been revoked.
+We may refuse to honor a power of attorney if our refusal is conducted in accordance with applicable state law.

 c.
 Credit Union Examination.

 We may disregard any information on any check or draft other than the signature of the drawer, the amount of the item, and any magnetic encoding.
 You agree that we do not fail to exercise ordinary care in paying an item solely because our procedures do not provide for sight examination of items.